 Shipping Details Area

-- Document # –
+- Document # – Allows entry of a document number, if required.

-- Date In –
+- Date In – The date the transaction is entered into SapphireOne.

 - Ship Date – The date the import was shipped.

 - Ship Time – The time the import was shipped.

 - ETA – Estimated Time of Arrival for the import.

 - In Store – The estimated date the shipment is expected to arrive in store.